phuwin95/DATA.ML.360-2023-2024-1/README.md

 # DATA.ML.360-2023-2024-1
+This is the repository for the course Recommender System's assignments.

+## Students:
+- Phu Nguyen - 150160764
+- Thishan Thanushka Jayawardena – 150927237

+## Running the repo
-Docker is required to run this project.
+Docker is required to run this repo.

-## Build
+### Build
 docker build -t recommender-system-assignment .

+### Run
+docker run recommender-system-assignment

-## Dev
+### Dev
 docker-compose up

-## Run
-docker run recommender-system-assignment